Dasher42BC/FoundationFramework/README.md

 # Foundation Framework for Bridge Commander

-This is the Foundation Framework for Bridge Commander, the plug-in manager, library, and toolkit that jumpstarted the game's modding scene.
+This is the Foundation Framework for Bridge Commander, the plug-in manager, library, and toolkit that jumpstarted the game's modding scene in March 2002, and has been its integration layer.
 It is a forward-compatible, flexible, extensible core to allow modular additions to Bridge Commander's Python layer, to allow content from many creators to seamlessly play together compatibly.
+These can be beginner-friendly and content-specific ways to add ships, sounds, and media, or self-contained and reversible patching and injection methods for savvy Python coders.

+It is based on an open source, "stone soup" approach.
+As the rights to Star Trek and Bridge Commander are clearly reserved and in the hands of respected parties, this shared framework designed and licensed for open collaboration of fans and volunteer content creators.

 The Foundation is:

 - A forward-looking, object-oriented flexible core framework for game assets.
 The Foundation overwrites standard Bridge Commander scripts where necessary so you don't have to, and defines ways for well-written mods from different authors to co-exist without conflict.
 - A means to automatically load new plugins and updates, and manage updates so new content supercede the old.
 - Function libraries, class libraries, and toolkits which allow for reliably added and modded content.
 Anything the game's Python layer can do, the Foundation offers several approaches adding to or replacing the game's content with new mods.
 If needed, they can even be activated and de-activated in-game if packaged as mutators.

-Since 2002, the Foundation Framework has made a range of coding and content mods possible.
-These can be beginner-friendly and content-specific ways to add ships, sounds, and media, or self-contained and reversible patching and injection methods for savvy Python coders.

 The plugin types range from content-specific, stable, and novice-friendly to powerful experts-only tools for programmers: